M3wP/D64Explorer/readme.txt

 However, internally the class used to perform the handling and manipulation of the disk images has grown, through the development of other applications, to support simple file allocation and scratching.
-It is entirely feasible that the next version of the D64 Explorer application will have file modification support.
+It is entirely feasible that a future version of the D64 Explorer application will have file modification support.

 The sector viewer does not allow you to copy the sector data to the clipboard like the other tools do.
 I need to restructure the sector viewer.
 This will happen soon.

+The BAM view for a directory partition is presently not what I would like it to be.
+In the next version, I will change it such that it displays only those tracks relevant to the directory partition.

 Compiling